spalberg/rescala-lang.github.io/manual/index.md

 concerning the integration of RP with object-oriented programming.

-*REScala* builds on ideas originally developed in EScala [[3]](#ref) -- which supports event combination and implicit events.
+*Rescala* builds on ideas originally developed in EScala [[3]](#ref) -- which supports event combination and implicit events.
 Other reactive languages directly represent time-changing values and remove inversion of